RakhithJK/python-telegram-bot-python-telegram-bot-wiki/Concurrency.md

 ```
 This setting is *independent* of the `block` parameter of `Handler` and within `application.process_update` concurrency still works as explained above.

-You can also implement your own custom update processor by subclassing the `BaseUpdateProcessor` class:
+You can further customize concurrent handling `Application.process_update` also implement your own custom update processor by subclassing the [`BaseUpdateProcessor`](https://docs.python-telegram-bot.org/telegram.ext.baseupdateprocessor.html) interface class.
+Let's have a look at an example:
 ```python
 class MyUpdateProcessor(BaseUpdateProcessor):
     async def do_process_update(self, update, coroutine) -> None: